Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Or just give it as a gift to someone who appreciates handmade gifts (and your hard work).

 I hope you liked my cute Halloween jar tutorial!
-If you did and decided to make your own please let me know in the comments and don’t forget to rate this project!
+If you did and decided to make your own please let me know in the comments below!